Whether the job is landscape gardening or data science, you’ll need the right skills on your CV to get hired.

 - Risk management software (MATLAB)

-The tech sector is poised to start growing again in 2024.
-However, it’s also suffering from a worsening talent shortage, meaning that digital hard skills can be a valuable addition to your CV in any industry.
+The tech sector is forecasted to have strong growth throughout 2025.
+However, it’s also suffering from a worsening talent shortage, meaning that digital hard skills can be a valuable addition to your CV.

-Here are some of the most important emerging hard skills in computing and tech:
+Here are some of the most important emerging IT hard skills:

 - Programming languages (Python, JavaScript, and Swift)